os-chip-design/chip-design-intro/lab01.md

 ### Optional: use VSCode

-From any folder (e.g., where your design is) you can start VSCode (within the nix environment) with the following command:
+From any folder (e.g., where your design is) you can start VSCode with the following command:

 `$ code .`

-then your VSCode will be able to use the tools from the nix environment.
+then enter the nix environment from a VSCode terminal.

 ## Running a "Hello World" Example